DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/mgs/mgs_natlang.md

 We have provided syntax colors for a variety of text editors an IDEs, but particularly for Visual Studio Code.
 See: [Syntax Colors](../mgs/syntax_colors)

-A language server for Visual Studio Code is on the horizon, but will not be available soon.
+A language server for Visual Studio Code is on the horizon.

 ## In-Depth Info